Obtain beautiful copper sulfate crystals!

-Copper sulfate belongs to those substances that dissolve in water better upon heating.
-And vice versa, their solubility decreases upon cooling, which in our case leads to precipitation of copper sulfate in form of beautiful blue crystalline hydrate CuSO4·5H2O.
-Due to the fact that the solution is cooled down slowly, the crystals grow gradually and become rather big.
+Copper sulfate belongs to those substances that dissolve in water better when heated.
+Conversely, their solubility decreases upon cooling, which in our case leads to copper sulfate precipitating as beautiful blue crystalline hydrate CuSO4·5H2O.
+Since the solution cools slowly, the crystals grow gradually and can become rather big.

-Why does the copper sulfate solution tend to form crystals but not a fine powder upon cooling?
-Crystals are very much different from amorphous solids (such as carbon black or glass): particles they consist of are arranged among themselves in a strict geometrical order inside a solid.
-Though, such clear complementarity is often unfavorable to nature.
-And still, such an arrangement of particles within a solid “feels” very comfortable to them.
-This means that each atom is strongly connected with its surroundings and that all positive charges closely interact with all negative charges.
+Why does the copper sulfate solution tend to form crystals, not a fine powder?
+Crystals are quite different from amorphous solids (such as carbon or glass): the particles they consist of are arranged in a strict geometrical order.
+Though such a clear complementary structure is often naturally unfavorable, the particles in crystal solids “feel” quite comfortable.
+Each atom is strongly connected to its surroundings and the positive charges interact closely with the negative charges.

 Small blue crystals of copper sulphate, without doubt, delight the eye.
 But what about growing a very big crystal?
 However, that is not so easy.